-Sales of a substantial number of shares of Common Stock in the public market, including the resale of the shares of Stock held by our stockholders pursuant to this prospectus or pursuant to Rule 144, could occur at any time.
+Sales of a substantial number of shares of Common Stock in the public market, including the resale of the PIPE Shares, ICR Shares and PIPE Warrant Shares held by our stockholders pursuant to this prospectus or pursuant to Rule 144 promulgated under the Securities Act of 1933, as amended ("Rule 144"), could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of Common Stock intend to sell shares, could reduce the market price of the Common Stock and make it more difficult for you to sell your holdings at times and prices that you determine are appropriate.
-Shares of Common Stock held by certain of our stockholders, including the Sponsor, were purchased at an effective price lower than the current market price of our Common Stock.
+Shares of Common Stock held by certain of our stockholders, including the Selling Securityholders, were purchased at an effective price lower than the current market price of our Common Stock.
 Accordingly, such stockholders could sell their securities at a per-share price that is less than the purchase price other stockholders paid and still realize a significant profit from the sale of those securities that could not be realized by our other stockholders.
 Furthermore, we expect that, because there is a large number of shares being registered pursuant to the registration statement of which this prospectus forms a part, the Selling Securityholders will continue to offer the securities covered thereby pursuant to this prospectus or pursuant to Rule 144 for a significant period of time, the precise duration of which cannot be predicted.
 Accordingly, the adverse market and price pressures resulting from an offering pursuant to the registration statement may continue for an extended period of time.

-Our Common Stock are listed on The Nasdaq Global Market ("Nasdaq") under the symbol "QTI," and our Public Warrants are traded in the over-the-counter (OTC) market under the symbol "QTIWW."
-On May 10, 2024, the closing price of our Common Stock was \$0.87, and on May 10, 2024, the closing price for our Public Warrants was \$0.05.
+You should read this prospectus and any prospectus supplement of amendment carefully before you invest in our securities.
+Our Common Stock are listed on The Nasdaq Global Market ("Nasdaq") under the symbol "QTI," and our public warrants are traded in the over-the-counter (OTC) market under the symbol "QTIWW."
+On price of our Common Stock was \$\[\] and on \$\], 2025, the closing price for our public warrants was \$\[\] .